Transform your dinosaur: portfolio management in Financial Services

 To optimize performance in both the long and short-term several improvements can be made.
 Nagji and Tuff distinguish three areas to manage your innovation portfolio: core, transformational and adjacent.
 We incorporate two core improvements, which are related to existing customers and markets using existing products and technologies; and transformational gains, which go further by developing new products for new markets, also known as a breakthrough.

 Optimizing the core means adding new functionalities and features to existing products using technologies that are already (or almost) in place.
 A client-facing example might be Tikkie, an ABN AMRO initiative, or another example – work-related – could be the robotization of manual labor using Robotic Process Automation (RPA).
 That might not sound as fancy as something disruptive, but it is necessary to secure long-term success.
 Improvements made on both client and organizational levels will pay off later as satisfied clients are more willing to stay.

 Low hanging fruit will immediately show up after even the simplest brainstorming session.
 Just do it – get started

 We recommend going beyond what you already have in place.
 Which tool or technology might offer different solutions than the ones you already use?
 Experiment with new stuff – and be confident.
-Visit seminars and participate in knowledge sharing sessions.
-The insurer mentioned above started out experimenting with RPA, which was already embedded in the organization within six months, and now they are looking forward to extending their horizon again with Process Mining.
+Visit seminars and participate in knowledge-sharing sessions.
+The insurer mentioned above started out experimenting with RPA, which was already embedded in the organization within six months.
+Now, they are looking forward to extending their horizon again with process mining.